skeeto/memdig/README.md

 All commands can be shortened so long as they remain unambiguous, similar to gdb.
 For example, "attach" can be written as "a" or "att".

-The current set of commands is quite meager, and edits are limited to 32-bit integers, but the command set will grow as more power is needed.
+The current set of commands is quite meager, though it can operate on integers and floats of any size.
+The command set will grow as more power is needed.

 ## Example Usage

 Here's how you might change the amount of gold in a game called Generic RPG.
-Suppose the process name is `grpg.exe` and you currently have 273 gold.
+Suppose the process name is `grpg.exe` and you currently have 273 gold, stored as a 32-bit integer.

     memdig.exe --attach grpg.exe
     > find 273